Rent safe and private dog parks hosted by locals

 2. Touch your dog’s nose with the muzzle, and give them a treat for letting you do it.
 Repeat this a few times until your dog seems interested in the muzzle.

-4. Allow the dog to put their nose into the muzzle again and this time have them leave it there for a slightly longer period of time, then give the treat.
+2. Allow your dog to put their nose into the muzzle again and this time have them leave it there for a slightly longer period of time, then give the treat.
 Remove the muzzle right away.
-Again, repeat until your dog is comfortable with this step.
-Do not place the muzzle on the dog, but instead let them always choose to put their nose in it.

-8. Every time you put the muzzle on, gradually increase the amount of time it’s left on, and give treats promptly.
+4. Every time you put the muzzle on, gradually increase the amount of time it’s left on, and give treats promptly.
 Repeat until the muzzle is no big deal.

 dog in leather muzzle